 It was announced today (13th November 2017) that Dave Gorman is set to embark on brand new tour With Great Powerpoint Comes Great Responsibilitypoint in Autumn 2018.
-Over forty-three dates, Dave will combine his unique style of stand-up and visual story-telling at some of the biggest theatres in the country including London’s prestigious Royal Festival Hall (Southbank Centre) on the 31st October.
+Over twenty-six dates, Dave will combine his unique style of stand-up and visual story-telling at some of the biggest theatres in the country including London’s prestigious Royal Festival Hall (Southbank Centre) on the 31st October.
 This will be Dave’s first new live tour show in four years and follows on from Dave Gorman Gets Straight To The Point* (*The Power Point), which went on a two-time extended sell-out UK nationwide tour, including four shows at the Queen Elizabeth Hall and a date of the Hammersmith Apollo and to New York for a ten-night run off-Broadway.

 As the title suggests, he’s bringing his laptop and projector screen with him so expect the ‘King of Powerpoint comedy’ (Guardian) to have more detailed analysis of those parts of life you’ve never stopped to think about before.
 Hey, not all heroes wear capes.

 The news coincides with ratings and critical hit, Dave Gorman Modern Life Is Goodish recently returning to Dave for a fifth series.
 After attracting a peak of 1.5 million viewers and regularly receiving a total audience of over a million per episode in series four, the show is one of UKTV’s most successful original commissions.

 Tickets are available on pre-sale tomorrow, Tuesday 14th November at 9am via seetickets.com, on Wednesday 15th November at 9am via ticketmaster.co.uk and Thursday 16th November via tickets.amazon.co.uk at 9am and are on general sale from Friday 17th November at 9am.
 For the full list of dates see: davegorman.com